z89/pascra/README.md

 <p align="center">A pastebin.com web crawler to download <strong>ANY</strong> user pastes written in Go using <a href="https://github.com/gocolly/colly">colly</a> and <a href="https://www.gnu.org/software/wget/">wget</a></p>

 <br>
 <strong><p  align="center">z89 (Author): This is a beginner Go project for me to get introduced to learning Go.
-Lots of optimizations are still yet to be added, this is an early release for this alpha build!
 However the base functionality seems to be working fine.
-The code is <strong>horrible</strong>, but understand it was written in under 48 hours by someone who had never touched Go before!
+The code is horrible, but understand it was written in under 48 hours by someone who had never touched Go before!
 Enjoy :)</p></strong>
 <br>

 ## Installation